High-order numerical integration on self-affine sets: Numerical experiments

-When analyzing the error of the $h$-version of the cubature, we remark that for the two latter cases, $f$ is not continuous in $K$, but for $H$ small enough, $f$ is smooth in the domain $K_H \subsetneq K$ defined in \eqref{defKh}.
-We expect the cubature \eqref{eq:new_cub} to converge at the maximal rate, \emph{cf.} \cref{rem:Kh}.
+When analyzing the error of the \( h \)-version of the cubature, we remark that for the two latter cases, \( f \) is not continuous in \( K \), but for \( h \) small enough, \( f \) is smooth in the domain \( K_h \supset \Gamma \) defined in \cref{defKh}.
+We expect the cubature \cref{eq:new_cub} to converge at the maximal rate, \emph{cf.}~\cref{rem:Kh}.
 This is confirmed by the numerical results in \cref{fig:hp_sing}, right.

-On the other hand, the convergence analysis of the $p$-version relies on the smoothness of $f$ inside $K$ (and its analyticity properties), cf. \cref{thm:approx_error2} and \ref{thm:error_analytic}.
-Thus, we expect the convergence to deteriorate as $x_0$ approaches $K$.
-This is confirmed by numerical results in \cref{fig:hp_sing}, left, where the worst results are observed for $y\geq -1.25$.
+On the other hand, the convergence analysis of the \( p \)-version relies on the smoothness of \( f \) inside \( K \) (and its analyticity properties), \emph{cf.}~\cref{thm:approx_error2,thm:error_analytic}.
+Thus, we expect the convergence to deteriorate as \( x_0 \) approaches \( K \).
+This is confirmed by numerical results in \cref{fig:hp_sing}, left, where the worst results are observed for \( y \geq -1.25 \).